luke-sutton/Writerside-Web-Dev-Notes/topics/Implicit-Explicit-Conversions.md

 ### Implicit Conversions

-In C# type conversions can be implicit if the conversion is considered safe and lossless.
+In C# type conversions can be implicit if the conversion is considered safe.

 For example converting an integer to a decimal.